Remote SIM provisioning: Origin

-The GSM Association (GSMA) which brings together about 800 operators and 250 mobile ecosystem companies became the first to come up with the Consumer Remote SIM Provisioning initiative.
-The beginning of creation the technology was announced in the summer 2014.
-The complete version of the specification was realized in February, 2016.

-Initially, the specification was supposed to be used just by M2M devices, but since December, 2015 it has begun being spread over various custom wearable devices, and into enterprise applications like authentication and identity management.
+The GSM Association (GSMA), which brings together about 800 operators and 250 mobile ecosystem companies, became the first to come up with the Consumer Remote SIM Provisioning initiative.
+The technology was announced in the summer of 2014.
+The complete version of the specification was released in February, 2016.
+Initially, the specification was supposed to be used just by M2M devices, but since December, 2015, it has started to spread over various custom wearable devices, and into enterprise applications like authentication and identity management.

 "This new specification gives consumers the freedom to remotely connect devices, such as wearables, to a mobile network of their choice and continues to evolve the process of connecting new and innovative devices," Alex Sinclair, Chief Technology Officer, GSMA.

-Besides, the right of independent service providers to transmit commands of loading profiles to SIM-cards in the device has been amended and the possibility to store arrays of profiles in independent certified data centers (Subscriptions manager) has appeared.
+Besides, the right of independent service providers to transmit commands for loading profiles to SIM cards in the device has been amended, and the possibility to store arrays of profiles in independent certified data centers (Subscriptions manager) has appeared.

 Functions and benefits

 The specification that covers the carrier selection aspects aims to allow consumers to choose a mobile network operator from a wide range to activate the SIM embedded in a device via a subscription.
-It aims to simplify the users’ life by connecting their multiple devices through the same subscription.
-It should also motivate mobile device manufacturers to develop the next generation of the mobile-connected devices that will suit better the wearable technology applications.
-The specification that covers the carrier selection for M2M devices is simpler since typically there is no subscriber involved (e.g. changing the operator in an electricity meter).
+It aims to simplify users' lives by connecting their multiple devices through the same subscription.
+It should also motivate mobile device manufacturers to develop the next generation of mobile-connected devices that will better suit wearable technology applications.
+The specification that covers carrier selection for M2M devices is simpler since typically there is no subscriber involved (e.g., changing the operator in an electricity meter).

-The language that is used to describe these specification is a little confusing since eSIM is not a physical format (or "form factor" - the phrase that is used to describe the various SIM sizes).
+The language that is used to describe this specification can be confusing since eSIM is not a physical format (or "form factor" - the phrase used to describe the various SIM sizes).
 The eSIM describes the functionality in the SIM, not the physical size of the SIM - and there are eSIMs in many formats (2FF, 3FF, 4FF, MFF).

-GSMA have also developed a compliance framework for eSIM devices, eUICCs, and subscription management products - to help with interoperability and security for products supporting eSIM.
-This is published by the GSMA as SGP.24, the eSIM compliance process describes common compliance requirements for:
+GSMA has also developed a compliance framework for eSIM devices, eUICCs, and subscription management products - to help with interoperability and security for products supporting eSIM.
+This is published by the GSMA as SGP.24.
+The eSIM compliance process describes common compliance requirements for: